gvwilson/thirdbit/src/fiction/eimin/index.md

 "*La*, that is my thought also.
 They need help to round up what's left of their animals."

+Fear and anger bloomed and twined together in my gut.
 "Which would empty out the village."

 Razi nodded again.